 As a result, in connection with its lending activities, the BNP Paribas Group regularly establishes provisions, which are recorded on its income statement in the line item Cost of Risk.
-These provisions amounted to EUR 2,925 billion at December 31, 2021, representing 34 basis points of outstanding customer loans (compared with 66 basis points at December 31, 2020 and 39 basis points at December 31, 2019).
+These provisions amounted to EUR 2.925 billion at December 31, 2021, representing 34 basis points of outstanding customer loans (compared with 66 basis points at December 31, 2020 and 39 basis points at December 31, 2019).
+These provisions amounted to EUR 2.192 billion at September 30, 2022, representing 31 basis points of outstanding customer loans (compared with 37 basis points at September 30, 2021).
 The significant increase in these provisions in 2020 reflects the economic consequences of the health crisis and is an example of the materialization of this risk, while their decrease in 2021 is explained by a high base in 2020, a limited number of defaults and write-backs of provisions on performing loans.
-In the first half of 2022, the cost of risk was impacted by a EUR 511 million provision for ex-ante expected losses (levels 1 and 2) related to the indirect effects of the invasion of Ukraine and the rise in inflation and interest rates, partially offset by a write-back of provisions related to the health crisis of EUR 187 million.
+In the first nine months of 2022, the cost of risk was impacted by a EUR 710 million provision for ex-ante expected losses (levels 1 and 2) related to the indirect effects of the invasion of Ukraine and the rise in inflation and interest rates, partially offset by a write-back of provisions related to the health crisis of EUR 187 million.